SimonYip22/Clinical-Entity-Extraction-Validation-System/README.md

 These additions would improve maintainability, observability, and operational robustness while remaining separate from clinical deployment approval.

-##
-## 18.6 Clinical and Research Validation

-Before any clinical use, the pipeline would require independent clinician review, prospective validation, workflow testing, and governance assessment.

-The appropriate next clinical step is not automated decision support.
-It is clinician-reviewed validation of whether the structured outputs are accurate, useful, and safe enough for research, audit, cohorting, or downstream modelling.

-Overall, future work should preserve the works’s core design principle: controlled, auditable clinical NLP outputs first; broader integration and automation only after stronger validation.

 ---

 # 19. Potential Clinical and Research Integration